UOA-SE325-SOLUTIONS/se325-examples/README.md

 - *[Example 12](./example-12-parolee-with-jpa)*: Identical to example 11, but uses JPA / Hibernate for persistence.

+- *[Example 13](./example-13-chat-async)*: Shows how a rudimentary chat app can be build using JAX-RS support for asynchronous web services.
+Compare and contrast this with the WebSockets approach in Example 15.

 - *[Example 14](./example-14-parolee-async)*: Builds on example 12, adding an asynchronous web method allowing users to subscribe to parole violations.

+- *[Example 15](./example-15-chat-websockets)*: Shows how a rudimentary chat app can be build using WebSockets.
+Compare and contrast this with the async web services approach in Example 13.